 Usdan and Summerfields Dining Halls

 Usdan and Summerfields Dining staff collect both pre- and post-consumer food scraps.
-The Sustainability Office hopes to expand this program to Summerfields, Pi Cafe, and other on-campus dining locations as resources become available.
+The Sustainability Office hopes to expand this program to Pi Cafe, and other on-campus dining locations as resources become available.
 Dining Composting Interns work with the Sustainability Office and Bon Appetit to keep the program running smoothly.